-- L.H.
-Other methods of making aurally delivered materials accessible to people with hearing impairments. - 4.
-Aids for the individuals with vision impairments include, but are not limited to, the following: - A. Safety Glassesglasses; - B. Magnifier in the computer located -in the law library; - C. Writing guides, when available; and/or - D. Reading books in braille, when available. - 5.
-When an auxiliary aid or service is requested by an offender inmate with a communication disability, the ADA Coordinator will consult with the offender inmate to determine what aid(s) will be effective.
-Staff will give primary consideration to the offenderinmate's choice unless another equally effective means of communication is available and/or provision of the auxiliary aid or service requested by the offenderinmate would result in an undue financial or administrative burden to the Department or a fundamental alteration of the program, services or activity.

-- 6. An offender inmate with a speech disability may be provided with a qualified speech-to-speech transliterator, or the means to write out words that are not understood. - 7.
-After documenting an offenders inmate's need for auxiliary aids and services for effective communication, staff will continue to provide auxiliary aids and services to the offender inmate unless the offender inmate affirmatively indicates that he or she does not wantno longer wants and/or needs such services, or the Department determines such services are no longer required under the ADA.
+- 5. When an auxiliary aid or service is requested by an offender with a communication disability, the ADA Coordinator will consult with the offender to determine what aid(s) will be effective.
+Staff will give primary consideration to the offender's choice unless another equally effective means of communication is available and/or provision of the auxiliary aid or service requested by the offender would result in an undue financial or administrative burden to the Department or a fundamental alteration of the program, services, or activity. - 6.
+An offender with a speech disability may be provided with a qualified speech-tospeech transliterator, or the means to write out words that are not understood. - 7.
+After documenting an offender's need for auxiliary aids and services for effective communication, staff will continue to provide auxiliary aids and services to the offender unless the offender affirmatively indicates that he/she no longer wants and/or needs such services, or the Department determines such services are no longer required under the ADA.